MatMan02/whats-spam/README.md

 >[!WARNING]
 >When the program is about to run, you must have the cursor of your pc ON THE TEXT-FIELD OF YOUR WHATSAPP CHAT otherwise bad things could happen.
 Enjoy.

+# How it works
+This program simply presses keys on your keyboard and sends messages but it's very very fast.